A language is a dialect with an army and navy

-"A language is a dialect with an army and navy" is a quip about the arbitrariness of the distinction between a dialect and a language.
+"A language is a dialect with an army and navy", sometimes called the Weinreich witticism, is a quip about the arbitrariness of the distinction between a dialect and a language.
 It points out the influence that social and political conditions can have over a community's perception of the status of a language or dialect.
 The facetious adage was popularized by the sociolinguist and Yiddish scholar Max Weinreich, who heard it from a member of the audience at one of his lectures in the 1940s.

 Weinreich

 This statement is usually attributed to Max Weinreich, a specialist in Yiddish linguistics, who expressed it in Yiddish: